Updated: October 8, 2025

 Business Selection and Due Diligence

-When selecting a business to buy in Canada, conducting thorough due diligence is essential.
+When selecting a business to buy in Canada, conduct thorough due diligence and market research.
 This process involves several key steps to ensure that the business is a sound investment and aligns with the Owner-Operator program requirements.

 Start by researching the company’s financial stability and growth potential.
 Review its financial statements, revenue streams, and profitability to gauge its economic health.
 Next, examine the company’s contracts and agreements to understand its obligations and commitments.